GARDENZ ORGANIC FARMS

 • Strict limits on routine antibiotic use.

-• Regular audits and paperwork to protect the label.
+• Regular audits and documentation to protect the label.

-Organic farming focuses on both what the hen eats and how she is managed day to day.
+Organic focuses on both what the hen eats and how the farm is managed day to day.

 Shell colour and marketing words can be confusing.
 A better way to think about it in the UAE: